priyamdey/Objectness-and-Object-Detection/README.md

 # Objectness-and-Object-Detection

 This is my B.Tech final year project in School of Electrical Sciences, IIT Bhubaneswar.
-Please refer to "Thesis" file.
+Please refer to "Thesis.pdf" file.